rockstarcoder333/rockstarcoder333/README.md

 🤝 Collaboration is my strength.
 I'm not just a developer; I'm a partner who comprehends your vision and works diligently to bring it to life.<br>

 ⏰ Availability:
 Ready to embark on this journey?
 I'm all set to dive in immediately, dedicating myself full-time to your projects.
-With a substantial 9-hour overlap in your timezones, communication will flow seamlessly, and progress will be rapid.
+With a substantial 9-hour overlap in your timezones, communication will flow seamlessly, and progress will be rapid.<br>

 Always looking for <b>new</b> solutions and <b>new</b> challenges, <b>new</b> experiences.<br>
 </p>